zac7777/Entropy/Entropy/Classes/Dancer.md

 Living buzzsaw:
 - *Sever Flesh:* whenever you deal damage to a creature, if it's the third or later time you have this combat, apply one level of bleeding
 - *Spin:* 2 AP, while "Spinning" you have +12 dodge, movement actions cost -1 AP ( this cannot reduce their cost to below 2 AP ), and if any creature steps within Melee range +2m they receive 1d4 + Endurance slicing damage.
 However, while spinning you cannot spell focus, gain awareness of creatures, or succeed challenges based on Reasoning or Memory.
-This effect end when you are knocked back or choose to end the effect.
+This effect ends when you are knocked back or choose to end the effect.
 - *Interpret Pain:* 4 AP, target creature that can see you gains vulnerability to slicing damage and loses any DT to slicing, piercing, and shock.
 This effect lasts for 3 turns.

   Avoidance type: Reasoning